pierrediedhiou/cybersecurity-journey/glossary.md

 - **Threat** — Anything that can exploit a vulnerability and cause harm.
 Can be malicious (attackers, malware) or non-malicious (human error, system failure)
+- **Threat Modeling** — The process of identifying the most valuable targets and most likely attack paths based on intelligence gathered about the target
+- **Tailgating** — A physical security attack where an unauthorized person follows an authorized person through a secured entry point
 ## U
 - **UAC** — User Account Control, Windows security feature that controls administrative privileges